pyiron/pyiron/docs/source/installation_quickstart.rst

 14. Call the script with `python test.py`

-If the script runs and the appropriatet messages print out, you're finished!
+If the script runs and the appropriate messages print out, you're finished!
 Congratulations!
 You’re finished with the pyiron install.

 If you're experiencing problems, please click here for frequently encountered issues :doc:`installation_errors`